omegasenior/topbiketoursportugal/content/tours/douro-wine-tour-easy.md

     title: 'Day 3: Vila Nova de Foz Côa – Figueira de Castelo Rodrigo:'
   - day: '4'
     description: >-
-      We continue our cycling journey to.
-Our day will start following the river course of the Côa River, which will go up to Pinhel.
+      Continuing your cycling journey in the heart of Douro, you will now be heading to Marialva.
+The day will start with the following of the course of the Côa River, which will go up to Pinhel.
 Marialva is connected to a nobility title of Marquis, created after the Portuguese Restoration, in 1640, as well as connected to the equestrian art of the 18th Century.
     location:
       lat: '40.90918386'
       lng: '-7.23094225'
     title: 'Day 4: Figueira de Castelo Rodrigo – Marialva'
   - day: '5'
     description: >-
-      Mêda and Ranhados, highest points of this route.
-From this stage we will enjoy the unique landscapes of the vineyards, that portrait the inhabitants of Douro and the vine carving in the mountains.
+      Expect some challenges as you will pass by Mêda and Ranhados, the highest points of this route.
+From this stage on, we will enjoy the unique mountain carved landscapes, that which portraits the inhabitants of Douro, where vineyards stand the test of time.
     location:
       lat: '40.98965764'
       lng: '-7.39509343'
     title: 'Day 5: Marialva – Penedono'
   - day: '6'
     description: >-
-      Enjoy a rest day or, if you prefer to be on the bike, you can cycle a loop, through neighboring villages.
-It will not be an easy ride.
-Leaving Penedono, you will find yourself in the middle of traditional farmlands, dominated by vineyards and chestnuts.
-The Sernacelhe area is known as chestnut country.
-Cycling alongside the Távora River, you can enjoy the wonderful geography with the mountains and valleys so typical of this part of the country.
-If you have the time, be sure to visit the 12th century church.
+      Enjoy a free day, or cycle a loop, to get to know surrounding villages.
+In case you opt for cycling, you will leave Penedono and find yourself in the middle of traditional farmlands.
+The landscape is dominated by vineyards and chestnuts, so much so that "Sernancelhe" area is known has the chestnut county.
+You will understand how much chestnut the region actually produces on the road side scenery.
+With the river Távora by your side you can enjoy the wonderful geography, with mountains and valleys, which is a trademark image of this part of the country.
+If you have the time, take a visit to the XIIth century church.
     location:
       lat: '40.98965764'
       lng: '-7.39509343'
     title: 'Day 6: Penedono loop '
   - day: '7'
     description: >-
-      From here, we will ride along the Douro River.
-Régua is the last frontier of the Douro wine on the way to Porto.
+      From Penedono we will once again ride along the Douro River.
+Régua is the last frontier to overcome on your way to Porto.
     location:
       lat: '41.15629912'
       lng: '-7.77725457'